-SEC Announces Five More Settlements from Marketing Rule Sweep
+SEC Announces Five More Settlements From Marketing Rule Sweep

 Advisers can’t claim they haven’t been warned.
 Since its effective date in November 2022, the SEC has let firms know that it would be closely monitoring compliance with the new Advisers Act Marketing Rule (Rule 206(4)-1).
 The Division of Examinations (EXAMS) has issued two risk alerts, Examinations Focused on the New Investment Adviser Marketing Rule and Examinations Focused on Additional Areas of the Adviser Marketing Rule, along with the announcement of settlements with nine advisers in September 2023.
 Most recently, the SEC announced settlements with five more firms, finding that the advisers posted hypothetical performance on their websites “without adopting and implementing policies and procedures reasonably designed to ensure that the hypothetical performance was relevant to the likely financial situation and investment objectives of each advertisement’s intended audience.”